When your parents live longer than they thought they would and end up outliving their retirement savings – what do you do? What can they do?

 So what can you do with aging parents who have no money? – Know what they have and what they owe.
 Raise funds by selling, moving and/or working.
-Ask your family, friends and community for help.
-Look into and use the many federal, state and local resources available for low income seniors.
+Look into and use the many federal, state, and local resources available for low-income seniors.

-It will take a team effort to help you and your parents get through this type of situation.
+The bottom line is that it will most likely take a team effort to help you and your parents get through this type of financial situation.